Tree frog

 A tree frog (or treefrog) is any species of frog that spends a major portion of its lifespan in trees, known as an arboreal state.
-Several lineages of frogs among the Neobatrachia have given rise to treefrogs, although they are not closely related to each other.
+Several lineages of frogs among the Neobatrachia suborder have given rise to treefrogs, although they are not closely related to each other.

 Millions of years of convergent evolution have resulted in very similar morphology even in species that are not very closely related.

 Furthermore, tree frogs in seasonally arid environments have adapted an extra-epidermal layer of lipid and mucus as an evolutionary convergent response to accommodate the periodic dehydration stress.

 Description

 As the name implies, these frogs are typically found in trees or other high-growing vegetation.
-They do not normally descend to the ground, except to mate and spawn, though some build foam nests on leaves and rarely leave the trees at all as adults.
+They do not normally descend to the ground, except to mate and spawn, though some build foam nests on leaves and rarely leave the trees at all as adults, and Eleutherodactylus has evolved direct development and therefore does not need water for a tadpole stage.